 JFN's programming and services have moved far beyond the annual conference to include consultations, a variety of gatherings, scores of webinars, and numerous peer networks.
 In 2006, Jewish Teen Funders Network was launched, and it rebranded as Honeycomb in 2021.
 A division of JFN, Honeycomb doesn’t work with teens directly, but serves as a central resource for the quickly growing field of Jewish youth philanthropy, working to grow and strengthen the field.
 Increasingly JFN is seen as a convener, coordinating the National Affinity Group on Jewish Poverty, incubating CANVAS, a Jewish arts and culture funding collaborative, and helping to broker numerous partnerships.
 JFN is a thought leader for the entire Jewish philanthropic field, sharing ideas and information via the monthly “What Gives?” podcast, regular articles in eJewishPhilanthropy, and other media.

-In 2020, the Covid-19 pandemic forced JFN to cancel its annual conference.
-However, JFN quickly pivoted to offer a virtual convening focused on how the coronavirus crisis is impacting the Jewish community and on mobilizing the funder community to respond.
-In the months after the conference, JFN has hosted more than 70 webinars on how different sectors in North America and Israel are faring, and has been actively bringing together groups of funders to collaborate and share information on specific areas of need.
-JFN has also launched an online Covid catalog and resource hub providing up-to-date information on needs and responses and has launched a scenario planning process to help the Jewish community prepare for a post-pandemic future.
+Amid the Covid pandemic, JFN stepped up its programming, hosting more than 100 webinars on how different sectors in North America and Israel are faring, and actively bringing together groups of funders to collaborate and share information on specific areas of need.
+We also launched an online Covid catalog and resource hub providing up-to-date information on needs and responses, and a scenario planning process to help the Jewish community prepare for a post-pandemic future.